shopware/shopware/README.md

 -   Submitting pull requests
 -   Reporting issues on the [issue tracker](https://issues.shopware.com/)
 -   Discuss shopware on e.g [Slack](https://slack.shopware.com) or our [forum](https://forum.shopware.com/categories/shopware-6)
-- Write a translation for shopware on [crowdin](https://crowdin.com/project/shopware6)
+- Write a translation for shopware on our [translation platform](https://translate.shopware.com)

 You have a question regarding contribution, or you want to contribute in another way?